Remain At Home Healthcare

 - Is accurate and complete.

 You may also request that the denial be reviewed.
-Another licensed health care professional chosen by Remain At Home Senior Care will review your request and the denial.
+Another licensed health care professional chosen by Remain At Home Healthcare will review your request and the denial.
 The person conducting the review will not be the person who denied your request.
-Remain At Home Senior Care will comply with the outcome of the review.
+Remain At Home Healthcare will comply with the outcome of the review.

 - Right to an Accounting of Disclosures.
-You have the right to request an “accounting of disclosures” by Remain At Home Senior Care.
-This is a list of the disclosures of your medical information by Remain At Home Senior Care.
-To request this list or accounting of disclosures, you must submit your request in writing to Remain At Home Senior Care.
+You have the right to request an “accounting of disclosures” by Remain At Home Healthcare.
+This is a list of the disclosures of your medical information by Remain At Home Healthcare.
+To request this list or accounting of disclosures, you must submit your request in writing to Remain At Home Healthcare.
 Your request must state a time period which may not be longer than six years and may not include dates before September 1, 2012.
 Your request should indicate in what format you want the list.
 The first list you request within a 12-month period will be free.
 For additional lists, we may charge you for the costs of providing the list.
 If there is a breach of unsecured protected health information that affects you, we will promptly notify you.

 - We are not required to agree to your request.
 If we agree, we will comply with your request unless the information is needed to provide you emergency treatment.